 Long gone are the days when design activities were completed using pencil and paper on a drafting board.
 The evolution of computers in the 1980s helped to introduce a complete paradigm shift.
 Computer-aided drafting (CAD) became more and more commonplace as users realized the benefits and cost savings over the old way of doing things.

 If anything can be said about technology, it’s that it certainly doesn’t stand still.
 The rudimentary CAD in the early days was limited to 2D line drawings (such as those made with older AutoCAD versions), but that didn’t last for long.

 Moving into the 90s, a genesis toward 3D design started to take place.
 Programs such as Autodesk Inventor along with early versions of Pro/ENGINEER started to flow into the market.
 The options and benefits that working within a 3D space have opened up cannot be understated as far as their importance is concerned.

 It would be a gross understatement to say that 3D design has only benefitted those who do mechanical design.
-Almost any industry now has very powerful tools at its disposal to create impressive designs in ways that were never thought possible just a few short decades ago.
+Almost any industry now has powerful tools at its disposal to create impressive designs that were never thought possible just a few decades ago.

 Let’s take a brief look at many of the ways that 3D design has helped those across a wide and diverse array of services.

 For the most part, all other areas of 3D design could be considered subsets of 3D modeling in general.
 3D modeling is the process where mathematically accurate models of physical objects are created within a 3D space.
 Once generated, these models can be altered and manipulated for just about any purpose, as described in the different sections below.

 Imagine designing a building and then being able to experience it as a virtual space.
 A benefit of 3D architectural modeling is the ability to execute a flythrough.